Regencies on behalf of Isabella II: The Royal Statute of 1834

-The Carlist War forces María Christina to transform the regime in order to remain on the throne.
+The Carlist War forces María Christina to transform the regime to remain on the throne.
 This change consists of granting powers to the liberals, with which it happens that the wife of the most absolutist Spanish king is the one who opens the way to liberalism.

 In 1832, Ferdinand VII recovers from an illness and appoints a new cabinet led by Cea Bermudez, who governs until 1834 and carries out some reforms, quite conservative and directed by the king.
 The reforms are not well received neither by the absolutists nor by the liberals.

 After the death of Fernando VII in 1833, several people close to the queen insinuated the need for a new Cortes and a new government, although later Maria Christina only appointed a new government under Francisco Martínez de la Rosa, who headed a moderate liberal government that should create a constitutional framework acceptable to the Crown.
 The progressives did not support Martínez de la Rosa, who was nicknamed "Rosita la pastelera" (Rosy the baker woman).
 Although Martínez de la Rosa may seem conservative, at the time he was a real revolution, since the monarchy renounces the monopoly of power.
 The Royal Statute is also a kind of compromise between monarchy and liberals to thank them for their support during the war.

 In practice the Royal Statute gives the Crown a great margin of action, since it directly appoints many deputies in the Cortes and the rest are elected only by the richest.
 The executive power belongs to the Queen and the legislative power belongs to the Queen and the Cortes.
 Liberal illusions collapse when they see the few concessions that the Crown gives them.

 The Royal Statute establishes two chambers.
 In one are the non-elected representatives, the Grandees of Spain, who enter the Cortes directly.
 This chamber of non-elected representatives is the Estamento de Próceres (House of Peers).
 The other chamber, of deputies elected under census suffrage, is the Estamento de Procuradores.
 They are only elected by about 16,000 men.
 The Royal Statute establishes that the Cortes vote taxes but does not give them the legislative initiative without the support of the Crown, which also has the executive power.

 The progressives did not give up and used legal loopholes in the Royal Statute to make reforms.
 They were favored by the bad results of the liberals in the first years of the Carlist War, which forced María Cristina to make concessions.
 Among the progressive reforms are the approval of some rights of the individual (freedom, equality, property, judicial independence and ministerial responsibility).
 In the end, the progressives put more and more pressure on María Cristina, until in 1835 the regent appointed a progressive liberal government.